vonhoff/Serilog.Sinks.RichTextBox.WinForms.Colored/README.md

 }
 ```

-Configure the logger to use the sink:
+Configure the logger to use the sink using the `RichTextBox` extension method:

 ```csharp
 Log.Logger = new LoggerConfiguration()